adamwalker/adamwalker.github.io/_posts/2016-10-25-Filter-Design-in-Clash.md

 (You probably want to right click and view image so you can see it properly).

 Examining the logic, it is clear that this is exactly what we wanted.
 The adders are arranged in a tree on the right.
-The leftmost side of the adders is fed from the multipliers sitting around the middle of the design.
-Lastly, at the bottom left is the implementation of the window function.
-It's all merged into one large register that feeds back into itself, but shifted by 16 (the size of input data).
+The leftmost side of the adders is fed from the multipliers sitting around the middle of the design, one for each coefficient.
+Lastly, the three registers at the bottom left create the delayed versions of the input samples.

+### Genericity

 Although this is a trivial design, the power of Clash is already clear.
 We did in four lines of code something that would take many more in Verilog.
 And, the design is generic in both the type of the data being filtered and the number of filter taps.